Bally’s Two Casinos in Rhode Island Approved for Increased Credit Limits

 While the majority supported the bill, five Democrats – Sam Bell, Tiara Mack, Joshua Miller, Linda Ujifusa, and Bridget Valverde – voted against it.
 The primary aim of this legislation is to ensure that Rhode Island’s casinos remain competitive with those in neighboring states, which generally offer higher or no credit limits.

-For instance, Massachusetts does not restrict lines of credit, and Connecticut’s major tribal-run casinos, Mohegan Sun and Foxwoods, similarly have no borrowing caps.
+Connecticut’s major tribal-run casinos, Mohegan Sun and Foxwoods, also have no borrowing caps.

 The existing maximum credit cap of $50,000 at Twin River has been in place since the casino introduced table games in 2014.
 Opponents of the legislation, such as Sen. Sam Bell, have raised concerns that increasing the credit limit could worsen problem gambling and lead to greater financial hardship for casino patrons.